IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/media/create-a-new-media-user-interface.md

 ### Example panel

-An application that implements the concepts presented here is provided in directory `examples/media/userflowpolicy`.
+An application that implements the concepts presented here is provided in the `examples/media/userflowpolicy` directory.

 The example's panel class, based on [`MediaTaskPanel`](TTIVI_INDIGO_API), enables browsing through the stations recognized by the radio and the raw frequencies offered by each radio band.